Taiko2k/Tauon/docs/setup.md

 BASS binaries are included with release package or can be downloaded from http://www.un4seen.com/.
 See [libraries.txt](libraries.txt) for needed files in lib/ folder (use 64 bit versions).

-Alternatively GStreamer can be used as the audio backend and thus not requiring proprietary libraries.
+Experimental: Alternatively GStreamer can be used as the audio backend and thus not requiring proprietary libraries.
 (Install on Arch: python-gobject).
 However the following player features will not be avaliable:

  - Inbound streaming
  - Outbound streaming